 How Do I File and Pay?How Do I File and Pay?

-Once any sales price reaches the $1 million trigger, the tax will be activated.
-Within 15 days of closing on a property, paying the mansion tax is required.
+You will activate the tax once the sales price reaches the $1 million trigger.
+Paying the mansion tax within 15 days of closing a property is required.
 If purchasing a co-op, your attorney will collect it from you and send it to the county clerk.
-If purchasing real property, like a condo or townhouse, the title company will collect and send it in.
+The title company will collect and send it if purchasing real property, like a condo or townhouse.
 While the tax may only be 1% on properties priced between $1 million and $1,999,999, that can still add up to quite a bit.
 For instance, the mansion tax on a $1,500,000 property would be $15,000.

 What Does This Mean for The Future?What Does This Mean for The Future?